Balkan Discovery Trip. Day 5: Mostar, Bosnia & Herzegovina

 Finally, don't forget to take a trip outside of the city to explore the stunning natural beauty of the surrounding area.
 There are plenty of hiking trails, waterfalls, and parks to discover, including the Kravice Waterfalls and the Blagaj Tekke, a 16th-century Sufi monastery built into a cliff overlooking the Buna River.

-Walking through the small alley heading to the bridge.
-We were ready to cross the Stari Most!!!
+We strolled through the narrow alley that led to the bridge.
+We were ready to cross Stari Most!

 It was quite difficult to get pictures standing in the middle of the bridge

-The Koski Mehmed Pasha Mosque on the bank of Neretva River
+The Koski Mehmed Pasha Mosque is located on the bank of the Neretva River.

-We crossed the bridge and walked down to the river to take snapshot from below.
-The results.. outstanding!
+We crossed the bridge and walked down to the river to take a snapshot from below.
+The results... outstanding!

 Soon my profile picture... :P